eitan-ker/Parking-Detector/README.md

 <img width="536" alt="2" src="https://user-images.githubusercontent.com/58944748/218277730-0616bb78-1b63-443a-a17a-c5ec8736c48b.png">

 The algorithm detects when a car enters the parking area and selects the most optimal parking position.
-It then adds this position to the "parking_positions" collection.
+It then adds this position to the "parking_positions" collection

 https://user-images.githubusercontent.com/58944748/218277975-711796f7-0708-4dce-a1bf-5b4bd51ae9ed.mp4